Astra (missile): Astra Mark 1

-On 31 May 2022, Ministry of Defence (MoD) signed contract with BDL worth ₹2,971 crore (US$383 million) to produce 350+ units of Astra Mk-1 for Indian Air Force and Indian Navy under high priority Indian Designed, Developed and Manufactured (IDDM) category.
-DRDO already started the process of transferring technology of the missile and associated systems to BDL.
-Each missile will cost ₹7–8 crore.
-Astra Mk-1 along with other variants of this missile will progressively replace all Russian origin long range air to air missile in Indian fleet.
+A contract worth ₹2,971 crore (US$383 million) was signed by the Ministry of Defense and BDL on May 31, 2022, to produce 350+ Astra Mk-1 units for the Indian Air Force and Indian Navy under the high priority Indian Designed, Developed, and Manufactured (IDDM) category.
+The technology transfer of the missile and related systems to BDL has already begun by DRDO.
+One missile will cost between ₹7 and ₹8 crore.
+All long-range air-to-air missiles of Russian origin in the Indian fleet will eventually be replaced by the Astra Mk-1 and other variants of this missile.
+An aging test is being carried out to approve the production of the missile and launcher.
+Delivery began in FY2023–2024.